apache/ozone/hadoop-hdds/docs/content/feature/FairCallQueue.md

 There must be a port specified to which the OM will forward any activity and the `FailCallQueue` and `DecayRpcScheduler` will listen to.
-Then this port will have to be part of every configuration name.
+Furthermore, this port will have to be part of every configuration name.

 Port used for below examples : 9862